 - Care of Bells and Belfries – 4 short videos.
 These videos were prepared by Tom Ridgman, Ely Diocesan Bells Adviser, and originally presented by Tom as a single 1 hour session to the Association.
 We are grateful to them for their permission to reuse this material.

-- Identifying technical problems your bells – typical problems and how they may be solved (if safe to do so)
+- Identifying technical problems with your bells – typical problems and how they may be solved (if safe to do so)

 - Getting advice on tower bells, their condition and maintenance